-Discussion
+5. Discussion

-Slow percolation from wall fissures makes calcite spots that are ringed by distinct aureoles of powder aggregates, which is composed of pure hydromagnesite (fig. 2).
+Slow percolation from wall fissures makes calcite spots that are ringed by distinct aureoles of powder aggregates, which is composed of pure hydromagnesite (Fig. 2).
 The evaporation of the slow percolation makes the calcite to precipitate first.
-As evaporation proceeds, the decrease of Ca/Mg ratio progressively brings the residual fluid into the field of hydromagnesite (HARMON et al., 1983).
+As evaporation proceeds, the decrease of Ca/Mg ratio progressively brings the residual fluid into the field of hydromagnesite (Harmon et al. 1983).
 The calcite spot close to the percolation feeder is relatively wet.
-Centrifuge capillarity strength brings the increasingly saturated solution toward the dry walls where hydromagnesite deposits as a distinct aureole.
-In Castleguard Cave, HARMON et al. (1983, fig. 5, p.
+Centrifuge capillarity strength brings the increasingly saturated solution toward the dry walls hydromagnesite deposits as a distinct aureole.
+In Castleguard Cave, Harmon et al. (1983, Fig. 5, p.
 506) evidenced that between both end-products (calcite and hydromagnesite), the calcite core also contains transitional mineral species (aragonite, huntite) originating from progressive evaporation and concentration of the solution.

 Solutions of carbonates, sulfates, and sodium sulfates account to several origins.
 Hydromagnesite is mainly present on the walls, i.e. originating from vertical percolations across the limestone vadose zone.
 Mg is likely to come from slow dissolution of the above Turonian-Coniacian limestone.
-Sulfates are likely to originate from the oxidation of pyrites, present in both Turonian-Coniacian limestone and in Turonian marly basement.
+Sulfates are likely coming from the oxidation of pyrites, present in both Turonian-Coniacian limestone and in Turonian marly basement.
 The Thenardier gallery develops in massive limestone, but the marly basement crops out less than 200 m upstream.
 Consequently, sulfates may come both from pyrite in surrounding limestone or from the weathering of fluvial sediments containing marly pebbles that veneer the soil of the gallery.
 Sulfur isotopes data may precise this relationship with pyrites.
-For both mirabilite and eugsterite, the Na source is likely to be the fluvial sediments that contain sand and pebbles from Annot sandstones, in which sodium plagioclases (albite) and secondarily perthites are present (STANLEY, 1961).
+For both mirabilite and eugsterite, the Na source is likely to be the fluvial sediments that contain sand and pebbles from Annot sandstones, in which sodium plagioclases (albite) and secondarily perthites are present (Stanley 1961).
 The weathering of these endogenous minerals would provide the Na present in eugsterite and mirabilite.

-The identification of thenardite as a cave mineral is a confusing question, since this mineral is unstable outside of the cave atmosphere, which makes it instantaneously evolve to mirabilite, its hydrated form.
-Our experience on sample n° 2, exposed several days to a moist atmosphere, and immediately analyzed gave mirabilite alone.
-After 50 min. of exposure to the dry laboratory atmosphere, the renewed analysis gave thenardite alone.
+The identification of thenardite as cave mineral is a confusing question, since this mineral is unstable outside of the cave atmosphere, which makes it instantaneously evolve to mirabilite, its hydrated form.
+We made an experience on sample no. 2, where analysis first gave thenardite (conditions in the diffractometer chamber were measured at 29 °C and 30-35 % RH).
+Then, it was exposed several days to a moist atmosphere, and immediately analyzed, giving mirabilite alone.
+After 50 min. of exposure to the dry laboratory atmosphere (24 °C and 45-55 % RH), the renewed analysis gave thenardite alone.
 This strongly suggests that the thenardite result is a laboratory artifact and that the mineral present in the cave was mirabilite.
-A same interpretation arises from other studies base on similar protocol (BIENIOK et al., 2011) or without such a control (HARMON et al., 1983).
-We suspect that the thenardite identified in Picos de Europa (ref. quoted in HILL & FORTI 1997) is most probably mirabilite.
+A same interpretation arises from other studies base on similar protocol (Bieniok et al. 2011) or without such a control (Harmon et al. 1983).
+We suspect that the thenardite identified in Picos de Europa (ref. quoted in Hill and Forti 1997) is most probably mirabilite.

-The phase diagram of sodium sulfates (fig. 5, FLATT, 2002) also shows that mirabilite is in the field of these caves climates, whereas thenardite can only occur in much warmer and drier environments, such as a laboratory chamber or caves in arid climate.
-However, in case of strong supersaturation and very low RH (i.e. non-equilibrium conditions possibly encountered in field "reality"), presence of both species is possible during hydration in the stability field of mirabilite (RODRIGUEZ-NAVARRO et al., 2000).
+The phase diagram of sodium sulfates (Fig. 5, Flatt 2002) also shows that mirabilite is in the field of these caves climates, whereas thenardite can only occur in much warmer and drier environments, such as a laboratory chamber or caves in arid climate.
+However, in case of strong supersaturation and very low RH (i.e. non-equilibrium conditions possibly encountered in field "reality"), presence of both species is possible during hydration in the stability field of mirabilite (Rodriguez-Navarro et al. 2000).